“IMPOSSIBLE!” you say, “You can’t get Social Security disability benefits while WORKING!”

-As discussed previously, impairment related work expenses (IRWEs for short — pronounced “Eer-whee’s”) are a way of reducing an individual’s earnings below the substantial gainful activity threshold, and thereby preserve eligibility for disability benefits.
+And as a general rule, that’s true.
+If you are working at a substantial gainful activity (SGA) level, you are normally not eligible to receive Social Security disability benefits.
+However, as discussed previously, impairment related work expenses (IRWEs for short — pronounced “Eer-whee’s”) are a way of reducing an individual’s earnings below the SGA threshold, and thereby preserve eligibility for disability benefits.

 Social Security has a great chart showing examples of which IRWEs are deductible (can be used to reduce income) and which are non-deductible (cannot be used to reduce income):